calabozo/calabozo.github.com/statistics/tests.md

 \\[ s^2_p=\frac{(n_x-1)Var[X]+(n_y-1)Var[Y]}{n_x+n_y-2} \\]

 Where $$n_x$$ and $$n_y$$ are the number of samples in each of the sample groups.
 The number of degrees of freedom is: $$d.f.=n_x+n_y-2$$.
-We can assume that the two variance are equal if they pass the [Fisher variance F-test](fisher-variance-f-test):
+We can assume that the two variances are equal if they pass the [Fisher variance F-test](#fisher-variance-f-test):

 The code in R will be:
 ```R